 The MINFILE database of mineral occurrences in the province contains about 12,000 entries.
-At the start of the Level 1 MRA, this database was in good shape but did not contain uniform deposit classification information.
+At the start of the Level 1 MRA, this database was in very good shape but did not contain uniform deposit classification information.
 Consequently, a series of contracts were let to industry consultants to classify the deposits that were listed in MINFILE.
 The contractors assigned a given deposit up to four possible classifications in order of importance.
-This classification information is now incorporated into MINFILE.
+This classification information is now incorporated into MINFILE and is continually updated as knowledge of the deposits improves.
 Classification of all known occurrences provided a database that was used for several purposes during the mineral resource assessment.
-First, the classifications allowed associated resource tonnages to be included in the calculations if they met the qualifying criteria for inclusion in the digital models.
-Second, knowing the locations of all deposits of a given deposit type in MINFILE was very helpful to the experts during the estimation process.
+First. the classifications associated allowed resource tonnages to be included in the digital deposit models if they met the qualifying criteria for inclusion in the Second, knowing the digital models. locations of all deposits of a given deposit type in MINFILE was very helpful to estimators during the estimation process.